 - What specific problem their business or product solves

-Business Owners’ Top Struggle When It Comes to Crafting Their Messaging is “Not Being Able to Translate Ideas Into Words”
+The Top Struggle When It Comes to Crafting Ad Messaging is “Not Being Able to Translate Ideas Into Words”

-About 35% of respondents report that their main struggle when crafting their business message is not being able to translate their ideas into words.
+About 35% of respondents report that their main struggle when crafting their ad copy isn’t being able to translate their ideas into words.